Fatumayattani/allechain_livepeer/README.md

 ![Allechain feature](src/assets/allefirst.PNG)
 ---
+## Main Product - Live Concerts
+Experience live concerts directly through the platform.
+Fans can attend virtual events and support their favorite artists by purchasing tickets and tokens.
+This feature aims to revolutionize how fans engage with live performances.

 ### Target Audience:
 - **Independent artists** seeking visibility and fair compensation in Africa.
 - **Podcasters** looking for decentralized platforms with fewer restrictions.